 Our building is located on the Knowledge Gateway, home to some of the region’s most exciting enterprises in the science, technology and creative sectors.
 The Knowledge Gateway provides potential networking and career opportunities for students directly on campus.

 Our courses are designed to foster the business leaders of the future who, through creativity, innovation and ethical awareness, can meet the many challenges that the international business world continues to present.
-90% of University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).

 Many of our students enjoy roles in areas such as financial analysis, management, public administration and accountancy.